John Treloar (museum administrator): Staff positions

+Australian War Records Section

 Treloar assumed command of the AWRS on 16 May 1917.
 At this time the Section comprised four enlisted soldiers and occupied two rooms in the British Public Record Office's (PRO) building in London.
 Established upon the urging of the official Australian war correspondent Charles Bean, the unit was responsible for gathering records to serve as source material for the official histories that were to be written after the war.
 At this stage Australia did not have a national archive or public records office, and the AWRS was the first organisation set up to preserve any Commonwealth Government records.

 Treloar's first challenge was to improve the quality of the war diaries kept by AIF units.
 These diaries were meant to be maintained by each element of the AIF as a record of its activities for later use by historians, but at the time most units recorded few details.
 To this end, Treloar met with many of the officers responsible for units' war diaries and frequently provided written advice and feedback on the quality of the records submitted to the Section; these methods had previously been used by the Canadian military.
 Treloar also sought to motivate relevant personnel by demonstrating that the diaries were valued and would be important in ensuring that their unit received recognition for its achievements after the war.
 In August 1917 the AWRS expanded its activities to include collecting artefacts from the French battlefields.
 Its tasks increased further in September when it took over responsibility for supervising the official war artists as well as producing and keeping records of non-official publications such as regimental magazines.
 Individual soldiers were encouraged to contribute artefacts and records, and the AWRS provided museum labels to combat units to encourage them to record the significance and origins of items they submitted.
 The AWRS established field offices in France and Egypt, and reached a strength of about 600 soldiers and civilians in November 1918.
 From November 1917 until August 1918 the war correspondent Henry Gullett commanded the AWRS subsection in Cairo; in this role he reported directly to Treloar.
 As a result of the AWRS' expansion, in March 1918 its headquarters moved from the PRO building to a larger office on Horseferry Road opposite the main offices of the AIF Administrative Headquarters.